Palm Villas

 No analysis available

-I searched the remarks for any explicit elevator counts or references (terms like 'elevator', '4 elevators', 'four elevators', 'multiple elevators') and found none.
-Because there is no numeric current value provided in the data and no explicit mention in the remarks, the number of elevators is unknown.
-Per rules, I will not guess or change a numeric value without explicit evidence.
+I searched all public remarks for explicit elevator references (e.g., 'elevator', '4 elevators', 'multiple elevators') and found none.
+Because there is no numeric or descriptive elevator information in the listings and no existing current numeric value to preserve, the number of elevators is unknown.
+No guessing was made per rules.

 Calculated from the lowest association fee observed across all non-penthouse unit listings for this building.